kioz-developer/Web-Design-Challenge/README.md

-# Web Visualization Dashboard (Latitude)
+## Web Visualization Dashboard (Latitude vs Weather)

-## Latitude - Latitude Analysis Dashboard with Attitude

-In building this dashboard, was created individual pages for each plot and a means by which we can navigate between them.
+For this dashboard was needed to analyze the correlation between Latitude and Weather, for each plot a web page was created and linked in a common menu where we can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
-We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.
+Furthermore in the landing page you can see a comparison of all of the plots or look at data page where you can view the data used to build them.

-### Screenshots
+## Screenshots

 This section contains screenshots of landing page on each device.

-#### Laptop
+### Laptop

 ![Landing page large screen](images/screenshots/laptop.jpg)

-#### Tablet
+### Tablet

 ![Landing page medium screen](images/screenshots/tablet.jpg)

-#### Cell phone
+### Cell phone

 ![Landing page small screen](images/screenshots/cellphone.jpg)